xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 ## The Query Builder

-The **Query Builder** function allows you find the desired test cases based on certain criteria.
+The **Query Builder** function allows you to find the desired test cases based on certain criteria.
-You can find the Query Builder function while working with test suites, for example, in a Dynamic Test Suite.
+You can find the **Query Builder** function while working with test suites, for example, in a dynamic test suite.
 See also: [Dynamic Test Suite](https://docs.katalon.com/katalon-studio/docs/dynamic-test-suite-ks.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/search/query-builder.png" alt="query in dynamic test suite" width="100%">